Jesuit Volunteer Corps: JVC unification

 In 2009, five of the six Jesuit Volunteer Corps organizations merged to form JVC to share their resources on behalf of their common mission and to strengthen the organization as a whole.
 After completing a month-long Ignatian discernment process and consulting with many current and former Jesuit Volunteers, Jesuit Volunteer Corps Northwest made the decision to remain an independent organization, addressing rural, urban and environmental needs in the Northwestern U.S. Since then there have been two Jesuit volunteer corps organizations in the U.S., united by a shared history and foundational values.
 As many as 500 volunteers in a given year have volunteered with JVC.
 The drop in number of JVs can be attributed to the new service programs, many of which were modeled after JVC.

 In 2015, Timothy Shriver was named the president of JVC.
 The Washington Post wrote an article about a JV community in Washington DC.
 In 2016, PBS published a video story on the JV community in Scranton, Pennsylvania.

 Catholicism

 JVC incorporates Catholic teachings and spirituality into its programs, but is open to volunteers of all faiths.
-Pope Francis, a Jesuit, has inspired Jesuit Volunteers.
+Pope Francis, a Jesuit, inspired Jesuit Volunteers.